Chart Color Schemes

 Bracken Ridge's population is slightly younger than the national pattern

-Bracken Ridge's median age is 37 years, closely matching Greater Brisbane's average of 36 years and slightly below Australia's median of 38 years.
-Compared to Greater Brisbane, Bracken Ridge has a higher percentage of residents aged 75-84 (6.5%) but fewer residents aged 25-34 (11.3%).
-Between the 2021 Census and present, the proportion of residents aged 75-84 has increased from 4.6% to 6.5%, while the proportion of those aged 25-34 has decreased from 13.3% to 11.3%.
-By 2041, demographic modeling projects significant changes in Bracken Ridge's age profile.
-The 85+ cohort is expected to grow by 144%, adding 511 residents to reach a total of 866.
-Residents aged 65 and above will drive 70% of population growth, indicating demographic aging trends.
-Conversely, the 0-4 and 25-34 age cohorts are projected to experience population declines.
+At 37 years, Bracken Ridge's median age is nearly matching Greater Brisbane's average of 36, while also being close to Australia's median of 38.
+Compared to Greater Brisbane, Bracken Ridge has a higher concentration of residents aged 75-84 (6.5%) but fewer residents aged 25-34 (11.3%).
+Between the 2021 Census and now, the percentage of residents aged 75 to 84 has grown from 4.6% to 6.5%.
+Conversely, the percentage of residents aged 25 to 34 has declined from 13.3% to 11.3%.
+By 2041, demographic modeling suggests Bracken Ridge's age profile will change significantly.
+The 85+ cohort is projected to grow by 151%, adding 535 residents to reach 890.
+Residents aged 65 and above are expected to drive 70% of population growth, highlighting demographic aging trends.
+Meanwhile, the 0-4 and 25-34 age cohorts are projected to experience population declines.